bitwalker/toml-elixir/README.md

 Support for extending value conversions is provided by the `Toml.Transform` behavior.
 An example is shown below:

-Given the follwing TOML document:
+Given the following TOML document:

 ``` toml
 [servers.alpha]